Startup Career Fair 2017: Calling all students, fresh grads and PMETs!

 Nearest MRT station: Chinatown MRT (NE4)

-5 Best Halal Buffets in Singapore for All Occasions for 2025
+5 Best Halal Buffets in Singapore for All Occasions

 Welcome to the world of the best Halal buffets in Singapore, where diners with various dietary needs can enjoy delicious foods together.